 Step 3: Configure a listener

-In the Configure listeners step, configure the forwarding protocol and the port, and then click Next.
+In the Configure listeners step, configure the forwarding protocol and port, and then click Next.

 In this example, Protocol is set to HTTPS, Port is set to 443, and the SSL certificate of the domain name is selected from the Server Certificate drop-down list.
-You can use the default values for other parameters or modify other parameters based on your business requirements.
-For more information about how to configure a listener, see Add and manage intelligent routing listeners.
+Use the default values for other parameters or modify them as needed.
+For more information, see Add and manage intelligent routing listeners.

 Step 4: Configure an endpoint group and an endpoint

-In the Configure an endpoint group step, configure the endpoint and click Next.
+In the Configure an endpoint group step, configure the endpoint group and click Next.

 In this example, Region is set to US (Silicon Valley), Backend Service Type is set to ALB, and Backend Service is set to the ALB instance.
 In the Port Mapping section, configure the mapping between the listener port 443 and the endpoint port 8081.
 Then, read and select Compliance Commitments Regarding Cross-border Data Transfers.
-You can use the default values for other parameters or modify other parameters based on your business requirements.
-For more information about how to configure an endpoint group, see Add and manage intelligent routing listeners.
+Use the default values for other parameters or modify them as needed.
+For more information, see Add and manage endpoint groups of intelligent routing listeners.

 In the Configuration Review step, confirm the GA configurations and click Submit.